Physiology of cardiac system

 - Deoxygenated blood returns to the heart:

-- Blood lacking oxygen returns from the body to the heart through two large veins:
+- Blood low in oxygen returns from the body to the heart through two major veins:

-- Superior vena cava: brings blood from the upper body.
+- Superior vena cava (SVC): returns blood from the upper body

-- Inferior vena cava: brings blood from the lower body.
+- Inferior vena cava (IVC): returns blood from the lower body

-- Blood lacking oxygen returns from the body to the heart through two large veins:
+- Blood low in oxygen returns from the body to the heart through two major veins:

 - Right atrium

-- The deoxygenated blood enters the right atrium, the heart’s upper right chamber.
+- Deoxygenated blood enters the right atrium, the upper right chamber of the heart.

 - Right ventricle